vEnhance/web.evanchen.cc/input/usemo.md

 - On each day, the AoPS portal will be functional between 12:00 noon ET and 6:00pm ET, to allow some time for setup and for scanning and submitting solutions.
+  The problems are available for download starting 12:30pm ET.
   - You can check your registration status at
     [this link](https://aops.com/contests/usemo/register).
 - Volunteers for grading are now open; see below.